A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{\textit{DHS dataset.}} The Demographic and Health Survey (DHS) dataset is a global survey conducted in multiple countries.
-In addition to survey responses collected directly from participants, the dataset includes labels indicating whether locations are classified as rural or urban, along with the corresponding displaced geographic coordinates.
-This displacement is part of the privacy protection method applied to DHS data before public release.
-In this study, we use the DHS urban and rural labels to assess the agreement between DHS labels and GHS JRC labels, as well as between DHS labels and our generated HUR map.
+The Demographic and Health Survey (DHS) is a global survey program conducted across multiple countries.
+In addition to collecting responses directly from participants, the dataset provides labels indicating whether survey locations are classified as rural or urban, along with displaced geographic coordinates.
+To protect privacy, DHS applies a spatial displacement of up to 2 km for urban points and 5 km for rural points before public release.
+To enable reliable evaluation, we used an imputed version of the DHS dataset.
+This imputation was derived using the JRC Human Settlement Layer (HSL) 2018 \cite{corbane2021convolutional}.
+The JRC developed GHS-S2Net, a deep learning framework designed to extract built-up areas from Sentinel-2 imagery at a 10~m resolution, employing a lightweight CNN architecture with a 5~px $\times$ 5~px image patch.